Submissions

 We love smart, original, cool, and fun books!
 If you are an agent, please refer to each editor’s blurbs below.

 Authors, if you have representation, we encourage you to have your agent reach out directly to our editors.
+Unagented submissions should go through the unsolicited submissions inbox, not to editors directly.
 Please note that our unsolicited submissions inbox is currently closed.
-We’ll update this page when the inbox is open to submissions again.
+We will update this page when it is open.
 Thank you so much for your patience and understanding!

 Please note: we only review digital queries and sample material.
 No physical submissions, please.